 update_group

-Modify existing ServiceNow group details like name, description, manager, or active status using the group ID.
+Modify an existing ServiceNow group's details including name, description, manager, and active status using its group ID.

 Instructions